-An Incomplete may be assigned to a course or clerkship on a student’s transcript should an emergent situation, e.g., death of an immediate family member, illness or accident, etc., arise after the student successfully has completed the majority of the requirements.
+Incompletes and University Withdrawals: An Incomplete may be assigned for a course or clerkship on a student’s transcript should an emergent situation, e.g., death of immediate family member, illness or accident, etc., arise after the student successfully has completed the majority of the requirements.
 An Incomplete cannot be assigned as a grade when the student is failing the course or clerkship.
 When the requirements have been completed, the Incomplete will be removed and replaced by the course or clerkship grade.
 An Incomplete grade will become an F one year after it is issued if not remediated.
-Grades of F will not be changed after remediation.
+Grades that become an F after one year will not be changed after remediation.

 Should a student need extended time off from medical school, interrupting a course or clerkship, the student must request a leave of absence or withdrawal per School of Medicine Leave of Absence, Withdrawal, Readmission Policy.
 Any course or clerkship in progress will be graded as W. If and when the student is readmitted from a withdrawal, ASAC will determine how much, if any, of the course or clerkship will need to be repeated.
 The grade of W will remain on the student’s transcript.

-When testing accommodations have been granted to a student by the SOM, a student must share their desire to invoke that accommodation at least two weeks prior to a summative assessment and at the time of orientation for clerkships.
+Testing Accommodations: When testing accommodations have been granted to a student by the SOM, a student must share their desire to invoke that accommodation with the respective course or clerkship director at least two weeks prior to a formative/summative assessment in the pre-clerkship phase and at the time of orientation for clerkships.

 - The Course, System or Clerkship Director notifies both the student and the School of Medicine Registrar/college dean of deficiency or failure.

 - The student is withdrawn from clinical responsibilities (if applicable).